orca-accelerator/orca-website/website/content/docs/software/spack.md

 ```
 And you should see the various NetCDF versions and dependencies installed into `~/spack/opt`.

-If you get and ugly error such as this, it means you need to change a config setting.
+If you get an ugly error such as this, it means you need to change a config setting.
 ```shell
     $ spack install netcdf-c netcdf-cxx netcdf-fortran
     ==> Error: Spack concretizer internal error.
 Please submit a bug report and include the command, environment if applicable and the following error message.